-The Statement was authorised for issue by the Head of Corporate Resources on 31 August 2017.
+The Statement was certified by the Head of Corporate Resources on 20 July 2018.

 In accordance with recommended practice, the Authority's Accounts present:

 (a) Comprehensive Income and Expenditure Statement (page 23)

 This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Authorities raise taxation to cover expenditure in accordance with statutory requirements; this may be different from the accounting cost.
 The taxation position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.